Azure Stack administration basics

 If you want to test your plans, offers, and services, you should use the user portal; not the administrator portal.

-In addition to providing services, you must perform all the regular duties of a cloud operator to keep Azure Stack up and running.
+In addition to providing services, you must perform all the regular duties of an operator to keep Azure Stack up and running.
 These duties include the following:

 - Add user accounts (for Azure Active Directory deployment or for Active Directory Federation Services deployment)